ssube/textual-engine/docs/getting-started.md

 ```

 Note: the PRNG does not yet resume where it left off, so saving and loading a game may change the outcome of
 random decisions: damage rolls and new rooms, in particular.
-A fix for this is planned.
+A fix for this is planned (https://github.com/ssube/textual-engine/issues/108).

 ## Further Reading